Application Instructions

 Resume

-We require a resume highlighting experience, activities, and leadership, whether in the classroom, in a volunteer setting, a club or organization, or on the job.
-Work experience is not required for the campus program, but current undergraduates can focus on any internship experience they have.
+We require a resume highlighting experience, activities and leadership, whether in the classroom, in a volunteer setting, club or organization, or on the job.
+Work experience is not required for the campus program, but current undergraduates can focus on any internship experience.

-When choosing academic recommendation providers, do not simply choose those professors who gave you the highest grades.
-Instead, consider selecting those who can give insight into your preparedness for a Duke engineering master’s program.
-You might consider providing an overview of the program, a copy of your resume and an understanding of your goals.
+When choosing academic recommendation providers, do not simply choose instructors who gave you the highest grades.
+Instead, consider selecting those who can give insight into your preparedness for a Duke Engineering master’s program.

 When sending scores to Duke, please indicate: